MicrosoftDocs/msteams-docs/msteams-platform/concepts/app-fundamentals-overview.md

 ## Post-build

-    - Integrate your app with Teams and other apps
+- Integrate your app with Teams and other apps: Microsoft 365, Microsoft Graph, and more
 - Use Developer Portal to configure, manage, and deploy your app

 ## Government Community Cloud (GCC)